Skip to main content

 Value Analysis

-At $49.95, the Micro Squeeze SP301 bundle is the best value proposition in backpacking water filtration.
-The filter alone (SP2129) costs around $30, which means the Cnoc Premium 750ml bladder adds roughly $20 to the package — fair market price for the bladder alone, and it eliminates the single biggest reliability complaint about Sawyer filters.
-Compare this to the full-size Sawyer Squeeze at $35 (no premium bladder included, heavier at 3 oz) or the Katadyn BeFree at $40-50 (faster initially but 264-gallon filter life vs 100,000 gallons).
+At its current price, the Micro Squeeze SP301 bundle is the best value proposition in backpacking water filtration.
+The filter alone costs noticeably less, which means the Cnoc Premium 750ml bladder adds a fair premium to the package — reasonable market price for the bladder alone, and it eliminates the single biggest reliability complaint about Sawyer filters.
+Compare this to the full-size Sawyer Squeeze (no premium bladder included, heavier at 3 oz) or the Katadyn BeFree (faster initially but 264-gallon filter life vs 100,000 gallons).

 The cost-per-liter math is staggering.
-At 100,000 gallons (378,000 liters), the Micro Squeeze costs $0.00013 per liter filtered — essentially free after the initial purchase.
-Even factoring in replacement Cnoc bladders every 1-2 years of heavy use ($18-22 each), the total 5-year cost of ownership stays under $100.
-The Katadyn BeFree, by contrast, requires a new $40-50 filter cartridge every 264 gallons — a thru-hiker filtering 2 liters per day would burn through the BeFree's capacity in 6 months and spend $80-100 per year on replacements.
+At 100,000 gallons (378,000 liters), the Micro Squeeze costs a fraction of a cent per liter filtered — essentially free after the initial purchase.
+Even factoring in replacement Cnoc bladders every 1-2 years of heavy use, the total 5-year cost of ownership is remarkably low.
+The Katadyn BeFree, by contrast, requires a new filter cartridge every 264 gallons — a thru-hiker filtering 2 liters per day would burn through the BeFree's capacity in 6 months and spend significantly more per year on replacements.

 Frequently Asked Questions